The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 Over the past few weeks, we scored 25 real Product Manager resumes through our Resume Scorer and published detailed teardowns of each one.
 The resumes came from PMs at every level: students breaking in, career changers from engineering and consulting, mid-level ICs at startups, senior PMs at large enterprises, and staff-level leaders at well-known tech companies.

+The average score across all 25 was 63%.
 Only 5 scored above 70%.
 None scored above 80%.

 These are not bad PMs.
 Many of them have shipped real products, driven meaningful business outcomes, and built careers at companies most people would recognize.
 The gap is not in their experience.
 It is in how they communicate that experience on paper.

 And the mistakes are remarkably consistent.
 The same 7 problems showed up in resume after resume, regardless of seniority, industry, or company size.
-Here is what we found.

 1. Writing responsibilities instead of decisions